Albert von Barnekow

-Family
+Birth

 Barnekow was the son of the Prussian Rittmeister Gottlieb von Barnekow (1781–1814) and his wife Laurette, widowed by Brandt, née Gaesbeck (1787–1863).

 Military career

 Barnekow joined the 1st Infantry Regiment of the Prussian Army in Königsberg on July 11, 1826, as a musketeer.
 He continued his uninterrupted military service for the next 40 years of peace, rising to the rank of General of the Infantry.
-In 1829, Barnekow was second lieutenant and from 1831, he was in the and from 1833 to 1836, he was the adjutant of the II Battalion.
+In 1829, Barnekow was second lieutenant and from 1831, he was in the 39th Lower Rhine Fusilier Regiment and from 1833 to 1836, he was the adjutant of the II Battalion.
 In 1841, Barnekow was promoted to first lieutenant and in 1846 he was promoted to captain and finally in 1852, promoted to Major.
 As such, Barnekow was commander of the 1st Battalion of the 39th Lower Rhine Fusilier Regiment.
 He was then promoted to lieutenant colonel in 1858 and was promoted to colonel in 1860.
-He then he commanded the from July 1, 1860, to January 8, 1864.
+He then he commanded the 6th Rhenish Infantry Regiment No. 68 from July 1, 1860, to January 8, 1864.
 In 1864 he took part in the Second Schleswig War as a major general but wouldn't see active military service.

 Barnekow saw his first active combat in the Austro-Prussian War at the Battle of Trautenau.
 He was part of the 1st Division in the 1st Army Corps as the commander of the 2nd Infantry Brigade under Adolf von Bonin.
 His brigade formed the reserve and secured the retreat of the corps.
 For his services in the battle, he was awarded the Pour le Mérite on September 20, 1866.
 Later in the war, he took part in the Battle of Königgrätz.